 - We have demonstrated the conversion of our isobutanol into a renewable jet fuel blendstock that meets current ASTM International ("ASTM") and U.S. military synthetic jet fuel blendstock performance and purity requirements.
 We have successfully delivered to the U.S. Air Force, the U.S. Army and the U.S. Navy a combined total of approximately 76,000 gallons of jet fuel made from isobutanol.
 We are working to obtain an ASTM standard specification for the use of such jet fuel blendstock in commercial aviation.
 We have already presented positive test results from fit-for-purpose testing of our biojet fuel to ASTM's 'alcohol-to-jet' ("ATJ") task force.
-The full ASTM specification for our ATJ fuel is expected to be issued in 2015. - Military and commercial airlines are currently looking to form strategic alliances with biofuels companies to meet their renewable fuel needs. - We estimate the global market for jet fuel to be approximately 80 BGPY, or approximately \$210 billion annually.
+The full ASTM specification for our ATJ fuel is expected to be issued in mid-to-late 2015. - Military and commercial airlines are currently looking to form strategic alliances with biofuels companies to meet their renewable fuel needs.
+In May 2015, we entered into a strategic alliance agreement with Alaska Airlines.
+Pursuant to the terms of this agreement, Alaska Airlines agreed to purchase an initial quantity of our renewable jet fuel when we secure ASTM D7655 certification.
+In the event that we don't secure ASTM certification by December 31, 2015, the agreement will automatically terminate unless we and Alaska Airlines agree in writing to an extension.
+The agreement does not obligate Alaska Airlines to purchase any additional quantity of jet fuel in addition to the amount initially purchased. - · We estimate the global market for jet fuel to be approximately 80 BGPY, or approximately \$210 billion annually.